Advantage Solutions Inc. New Standards Disclosure

 Accounting Standards Recently Issued but Not Yet Adopted by the Company

 In November 2024, the FASB issued ASU 2024-03, Income Statement-Reporting Comprehensive Income-Expense Disaggregation Disclosures (Subtopic 220-40): Disaggregation of Income Statement Expenses (“ASU 2024-03”).
 Additionally, in January 2025, the FASB issued ASU 2025-01 to clarify the effective date of ASU 2024-03.
 ASU 2024-03 requires public entities to disclose additional information about specific expense categories in the notes to the financial statements on an interim and annual basis.
-The standard is effective for fiscal years beginning after December 15, 2026, and interim periods within annual reporting periods beginning after December 15, 2027, with early adoption permitted and application on a prospective or retrospective basis.
+The standard is effective for fiscal years beginning after December 15, 2026, and interim periods within annual reporting periods beginning after December 15, 2027.
+The new standard is expected to be applied prospectively, but retrospective application is permitted.
 The Company is currently evaluating the impact of ASU 2024-03 on the consolidated financial statements and related disclosures.

-All other new accounting pronouncements issued, but not yet effective or adopted have been deemed to be not relevant to the Company and, accordingly, are not expected to have a material impact once adopted.Historical Timeline
+All other new accounting pronouncements issued, but not yet effective or adopted have been deemed to be not relevant to the Company and, accordingly, are not expected to have a material impact once adopted.Want the next Advantage Solutions Inc. new standards disclosure the moment it drops?

 About New Standards Disclosures